 01 of 16

 The Airedale terrier is known as the “King of Terriers” because it is the largest of all the terrier breeds.
 The Airedale was developed in England in the Aire Valley, where it was valued as a duck hunter and rat killer.
 The short, wiry coat may be straight, crinkled, or slightly waved.
 The coat sheds very little, but it must be professionally clipped or hand-stripped three to four times a year.
 Brush weekly with a soft slicker brush to keep the coat tangle free.

 Physical characteristics: Strong and well balanced.
 The hard, wiry, dense, straight, short coat is a mix of tan and black or dark grizzle, with tan head and ears.

-The Afghan Hound is a very ancient breed that originated thousands of years ago in the mountain region of what is currently Afghanistan, India, and Pakistan.
+The Afghan hound is a very ancient breed that originated thousands of years ago in the mountain region of what is currently Afghanistan, India, and Pakistan.
 Here, the swift dogs were used for hunting and prized as loyal companions by royalty and nobility.
-The long, thick, silky flowing coat does not shed, but it needs a lot of maintenance, including frequent bathing (using both shampoo and conditioner), as well as lots of brushing (up to several hours every week).
+The long, thick, silky flowing coat is low shed, but it needs a lot of maintenance, including frequent bathing (using both shampoo and conditioner), as well as lots of brushing (up to several hours every week).

 HEIGHT: 25 to 27 inches tall at the shoulder

 WEIGHT: 50 to 60 pounds